ihmeuw/person_linkage_case_study/README.md

       spark_local: True
 ```

-These overrides say: use Dask and Spark, locally on your computer.
+These overrides say to use Dask and Spark locally (on your computer).
 [Dask](https://www.dask.org/) is used by the case study itself and
 [Spark](https://spark.apache.org/) is used within Splink.